lfrank01/Engineering_4_Notebook/README.md

 Note to self: for each assignment's documentation, there should be the assignment description, evidence, wiring (if applicable), and reflection.

-# Basic Overview:

-### Assignment Description
-Write your assignment description here.
-It should be at least a few sentences.

-### Evidence
-Pictures / Gifs of your work should go here.
-You need to communicate what your thing does.
-For code only assignments like the Python calculator, include a screenshot of the output of the code.

-### Wiring
-This may not be applicable to all assignments.
-Anything where you wire something up, include the wiring diagram here.

-### Reflection
-What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
-Your ultimate goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.
-Think about your audience for this one, which may be "future you" (when you realize you need some of this code in three months), me, or your college admission committee!

 ## Python_Dice_Roller

 ### Assignment Description